ShashaAde/Domain-Network-Project/README.md

   Confirmed the user account was created on the client.

-## Set up multiple accounts for the Window Pro 10 (workstation) through the Window Domain.
+## Set Up Multiple Accounts for the Window Pro 10 Workstation Through the Window Domain

   ![Screenshot 2024-11-24 180441](https://github.com/user-attachments/assets/03a7b669-5963-40e3-bb7d-beb4f683116a)